duckduckgo/Android/README.md

 # SearxDuckGo
 DuckDuckGo is a superb privacy-focused browser.
 However, it restricts you from changing the search engine and insists on exclusive use of DuckDuckGo.
 The goal of this fork is to introduce the ability to **change** the **search engine**.
 At present you can select your search engine preference between DuckDuckGo and Searx.

 ## Why Searx?

 Searx is my preferred search engine.
 Searx is a free internet metasearch engine which aggregates results from more than 70 search services.
-Users are neither tracked nor profiled.
+It's also privacy focused.
 Additionally, searx can be used over Tor for online anonymity.

 You can also host your own Searx instance and set it as a search engine in your browser.

-To learn more about Searx, you can visit the official site - https://searx.github.io/searx/
+To learn more about Searx, you can visit the [official site](https://docs.searxng.org/index.html).

 ### Interesting tips